jlrbayani/Pong/README.md

 # Pong

 Hi there!
-This small game of Pong was just a small project on the side to teach myself a good workflow for making a game.
+This game of Pong was just a small project on the side to teach myself a good workflow for making a game.

 You can choose to play with a friend or play against the CPU.